Lieferfrist: ca. 3-12 Werktage

 That being said, the older you get, the more likely you are to appreciate the benefits of a really great cleanse with a proper cleanser.
-These benefits are two-fold.
+What is cleanser?
+It's a product designed to remove dirt from your skin, and it's benefits are two-fold.
 First, there’s the fact that as we age, our skin is less able to bounce back.
 No more sleeping in your makeup and swerving the consequences – this overnight debris shows itself in the form of dullness and blemishes.
 Secondly, cleansing your skin is a gorgeous ritual to bookend your day with.
 It sets the tone for your morning, and gives you a me-time moment to decompress and mull over the day before bedtime.

 Cleansing is the foundation on which the rest of your routine is built.
 Think of it like putting together an outfit.
 If your underwear is ill-fitting, then the clothes you layer on top won’t hang properly.
-Starting from the base up is always a good approach.
+Starting from the base up is always a good approach, and the following advice will help take washing your face from routine to ritual.

 If you wear makeup or SPF during the day, a single cleanse won’t be enough to remove them from your skin.
 Start your double cleanse first with an oil-based balm cleanser to melt away the day, using a cloth to really get into the nooks and crannies of your face.
 Once the path is clear, go in with a gel cleanser to give your pores a good clear out.

-The skin around your eyes is extra delicate, so think of cleansing your peepers like caring for a piece of silk.
+The skin around your eyes is extra delicate, so think of cleansing the eye area like caring for a piece of silk.
 Too much rubbing and you’ll run the risk of redness, irritation and even creating fine lines.
 Work in gentle, sweeping motions instead.
+Also, don’t assume that all cleansers are suitable for the eye area.
+Check the instructions on the pack to be sure.

 Be honest, when was the last time you actively cleansed the front of your neck – or the back of it for that matter?
 Our necks can quickly develop those tree bark-style rings around them where product has collected in the creases, especially if you’re a fan of take tan.
 The skin is also thinner here, with less collagen to support its structure, meaning it can show signs of ageing ahead of your face.
 The best (and easiest ) thing you can do for this delicate skin is to incorporate it into your facial skincare routine.
 That means cleansing from forehead to decolletage, and following the same path with the rest of your skincare.